Honors Students and Their Thesis Topics, 2011-12

 Writing for Geneva: Japanese Foreign Relations Rhetoric Surrounding the Manchurian Incident

-(Advisor: Professor Merrill)
+(Advisor: Professor Karen Merrill)

 Glynis Startz